 According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s most often connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Why is Carbon Monoxide so important?

 Carbon monoxide can be deadly; its that simple.
 CO2 is one of the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
 This makes CO2 poisoning a very serious concern for any the Wasatch Front region homeowner.
-Severe poisoning takes place from intaking large concentrations of CO2, but poisoning may also happen gradually over many months or years.
-Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+Severe poisoning takes place from inhaling large concentrations of CO2, but poisoning may also happen gradually over many months or years.
+Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your the Wasatch Front region home?

 - No home should be without a reliable, tested CO2 detector.
 You can phone Barlow Service Experts to purchase one today.

 - Existing CO2 detectors should be checked regularly (at least every 90 days).
 It's also wise to replace the detector every 3-5 years.

 - If you experience or have experienced any of the symptoms mentioned above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.